Dolapur/binary_trees/README.md

 # C - Binary trees

-This was a partner project in which we learned about the details, advantages, and disadvantages of using trees as data structures.
-We learned about how to qualify trees as well as how to traverse them.
-Throughout the project, we implemented binary, binary search, AVL, and Max Binary Heap trees.
+This is a team project with a tittle "Binary trees".
+The project is all about using trees as data structures.
+We will learn how to qualify trees as well as how to traverse them.
+Throughout this project, we wil implement binary, binary search, AVL, and Max Binary Heap trees.

 ## Tests :heavy_check_mark:

 * [Tester](./Main_tester): Folder of test files for all tasks.
 Provided by ALX.

 ## Helper File :raised_hands:

 ## Header File :file_folder: